The Social Care Institute for Excellence is a national charity and improvement agency which improves the lived experience of people using social care.

 How to apply for this role

-Please send a full curriculum vitae (CV) and a personal statement explaining (in no more than 2 pages) how you meet the person specification and your motivations for applying for the role.
-Send your application to: recruitment@scie.org.uk as soon as possible but at the latest by 12pm on 21st May 2025.
+Please send a full curriculum vitae (CV) and a personal statement explaining (in no more than two pages) how you meet the person specification and your motivations for applying for the role.
+Send your application to: recruitment@scie.org.uk as soon as possible but at the latest by 12pm 31 July 2025.
 Depending on applications received, SCIE reserves the right to bring forward the deadline.

 How to apply: